khall-repo/gtk4-test-3/README.md

 interfaces for both windows and start main window, and run initialization code for window widgets

-  not started
+  in progress.
+So far, can now start the GtkApplication from gui.c.

-- IDK.. maybe a menu bar with a Help > About?
+- IDK.. maybe a menu bar with a Help > About where I can talk some smack about Shaun?

   not started